Proper Orthogonal Descriptors for Multi-element Chemical Systems: Multi-Element Proper Orthogonal Descriptors

-For simplicity of exposition, we assume that the number of neighbors is equal to $N_{\rm n}$ for all atoms in the system.
-The total number of neighbors is thus $N N_{\rm n}$.
-The operation count for computing the snapshots and their derivatives is $O(N N_{\rm n} N_{\rm s})$.
-The operation count for computing the orthogonal basis functions in (\ref{eq12}) and their derivatives in (\ref{eq120q}) is thus $O(N N_{\rm n} N_{\rm s} N_{\rm 2b})$.
-The operation count for evaluating the two-body PODs in (\ref{eq12c}) and their derivatives in (\ref{eq120c}) is $O(N N_{\rm n} N_{\rm 2b} )$.
-As a result, the computational complexity of the two-body PODs and their derivatives is $O(N N_{\rm n} N_{\rm s} N_{\rm 2b})$, which is independent of the number of elements.
+We assume that each atom has the same number of neighbors $N_{\rm n}$.
+The total number of neighbors is thus $N N_{\rm n}$ for all atoms.
+The operation count for computing the orthogonal basis functions in (\ref{eq12}) and their derivatives in (\ref{eq120q}) is thus $O(N N_{\rm n} N_{\rm s} N_{\rm b}^{(2)})$.
+The operation count for evaluating the two-body PODs in (\ref{eq12c}) and their derivatives is $O(N N_{\rm n} N_{\rm b}^{(2)} )$.
+The operation count for computing the three-body orthogonal basis functions in (\ref{eq14}) and their derivatives in (\ref{eq140}) is $O(N N_{\rm n}^2 N_{\rm b}^{(3)})$.
+Therefore, the computational complexity of the three-body PODs (\ref{eq15}) and their derivatives is also $O(N N_{\rm n}^2 N_{\rm b}^{(3)})$.
+Since the three-body PODs are more expensive than the two-body PODs, the overall computational complexity is $O(N N_{\rm n}^2 N_{\rm b}^{(3)})$.}